What is Agile project management?—A strength or weakness?

 Tip: Engage and collaborate with the customer at intervals for periodic demos.
 Make sure that your customer becomes an essential part of the daily process, thereby ensuring that you meet the needs of the customer.

 Traditionally, change was seen as an added expense, so it was to be avoided.
-However, in the Agile manifesto, change is seen as a potential opportunity to improve, develop better results.
+However, in the Agile manifesto, change is seen as a potential opportunity to improve, and develop better results.

 Tip: Review your plans, priorities, and dependencies after a regular interval of time.
 Consider using automated project planning software or Gantt chart software.